-phillips & hunt Murderabilia: George Zimmerman's Auction of the Gun Which Killed Trayvon Martin
+phillips, hunt, walker & hanna Murderabilia: George Zimmerman's Auction of the Gun Which Killed Trayvon Martin

 Murderabilia, also spelled as murderbilia or murderabillia, is a term identifying the act of collecting artifacts related to murder, violent crimes and high profile killings.
 It is believed to have been coined by Andy Kahan of the Houston Police Department’s Crime Victims Office.